SAP/spartacus-docs/_pages/dev/features/asm.md

 $END_USERRIGHTS;;;;;
 ```

-### Configuring CORS
+## Configuring CORS

-The `assistedservicewebservices` extension requires CORS configuration, which is possible with SAP Commerce Cloud version 1905.5 or newer.
+The `assistedservicewebservices` extension requires CORS configuration.
 The CORS configurations for `assistedservicewebservices` have default values that are specified in the `project.properties` file of the `assistedservicewebservices`.
 The default values are the following:

 ```text
 corsfilter.assistedservicewebservices.allowedOrigins=http://localhost:4200 https://localhost:4200